 Despite a spacious interior, the overall size of this smoker is functional to most working spaces.
 It does a great job holding all the 6 adjustable cooking racks that come with it, complete with food.

-Bradley Digital Smoker comes with a large cooking space of about 781 sq. in. that caters to larger gatherings.
+Bradley Digital Smoker comes with a large cooking surface of about 781 sq. in. that caters to larger gatherings.

 With hot and cold smoking, a wide variety of dishes are possible.
 For instance, hot smoking works perfectly for beef and pork, while cold smoking is a longer process used in salt-curing dishes like bacon, ham and some kinds of fish.

-The stainless steel interiors are enclosed with a heavy duty magnetic door that seals the heat inside.
+The stainless steel interior is enclosed with a heavy duty magnetic door that seals the heat inside.
 With this, even heating is possible and the smoker is efficient in all weathers.

 Bradley offers 9 iconic bisquette flavors that help you achieve a phenomenal smoky variation in your meat.
 These utilize very little energy and don’t burn to ash.
 However, these bisquettes don’t come cheap and are not included in your purchase.

-A vertical electric smoker that is easy to set up and control, the Masterbuilt 30 inch Digital Electric Smoker offers top notch features that promise good performance for the price.
+A vertical smoker that is easy to set up and control, the Masterbuilt Electric Digital Smoker offers top notch features that promise good performance for the price.

 |What We Like…||What Makes Us Angry…|